 - You can either bring your immediate family members with you (one adult and dependent children under 21), or up to two guests

-Regardless of your status, this is a less expensive way to get a United Club membership than paying for a membership outright.
+Regardless of your status, this is a less expensive way to get a United Club membership than paying for a membership outright, given the $525 annual fee.
 This card offers a full membership, so all of the terms for United Club access are otherwise identical.

 Buy an Air Canada Maple Leaf Club membership